Marketing automation: how to start automating emails

 How to get started with marketing automation

-Whether you’re building an automation program from scratch or using one of dotdigital’s intelligent, pre-built templates you’ll need to think about the following before you get started.
+So, you’re no longer asking yourself “what is email marketing“.
+You’re ready to take the next step in your digital marketing journey and it’s time to get started with marketing automation.
+Whether you’re building an automation program from scratch or using one of Dotdigital’s intelligent, pre-built templates you’ll need to think about the following before you get started.

 1. Connect your data